7 Design Collaboration Hacks

 One of the reasons why non-designers may have difficulty understanding your design is because you're using a platform that they find complicated to use.
 Therefore, remember to share your designs on a platform that is not too complicated for non-designers.
 In addition, ensure the platform you choose has a simple and intuitive interface.
 This will enable collaborators who are not designers themselves to easily interact with your work without any confusion.

-Do not share your work on Figma or Sketch since these tools are made for veterans and professionals.
+Adobe XD and Figma collaboration seem not to be an ideal solution for this situation since these tools are made for veterans and professionals.
 Instead, look for a design collaboration platform that can be used by both designers and non-designers alike.
 A design sharing tool like Collato, for instance, has a simple interface that makes it easy to upload files from any software found in the market today without having to spend hours trying to figure out how to share design files.

 4. Stop Using Slack to Share Designs and Manage Tasks